Cycling & Walking on the Silver Coast

 The rural nature of the Costa de Prata countryside means you don’t have to follow designated paths at all.
 There are thousands of forested acres covering the hills and a maze of winding tracks running through them.
 Inland there is the mighty Montejunto and its foothills offering challenges and thrills for serious mountain bikers and further north in the forests and valleys of central Portugal there are rides and walks at every level of difficulty.
 There are more hiking and cycle routes in the hills of the Parque Natural das Serras de Aire e Candeeiros which run from Rio Maior north towards Batalha.
 It’s a rewarding countryside to explore, with views of the ocean, vineyards and hillsides dotted with windmills and white houses.

 If you don’t want to bring your own bike with you there is a choice of bike rental in most centres.
+If you are looking to buy a new bike then come visit now.
 Some of the bigger Silver Coast centres have urban bike schemes offering street bikes for very low rental prices.
 Cycling Rentals is based in Sintra but will deliver rental bikes to anywhere in the country.
 Bike Iberia offers a similar rental service along with guided and tailor-made tours.
 BukaBike delivers rental bikes throughout the central Silver Coast region, from Nazaré and Alcobaça in the north to Peniche in the south.
 Other towns with rental outlets include:

 Coimbra: Rent a Bike

 Figueira da Foz: Santiago Bikes